2024 WS Runners,

 10:00 a.m.
-Western States Welcome, followed by Trek to Emigrant Pass (Mo Livermore and Tony Rossmann): Celebrate your Western States adventure!
-Join Race Director Craig Thornley, WSER trustees, key volunteers, and race veterans beneath the Start Line Arch, and walk (depending on this year’s snow conditions) or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
+Trek to High Camp for the Flag Raising (Board of Directors member Mo Livermore).
+Gather at the Start Line Arch, and walk (depending on this year’s snow conditions) or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
 Wear layered clothing and trail shoes.
-Short program will begin on the summit at noon.
+Short program will begin at Watson Monument at high noon.